syseleven/grav-docs-metakube/pages/07.Addons/02.metakube-backups/default.en.md

 The Velero installation will be pre-configured to store the created backups in the object storage solution of the cloud provider your cluster is running on (Quobyte S3 on SysEleven Stack, Amazon S3 on AWS).

-See the [Backup tutorial](../../03.Tutorials/18.create-backup-and-restore/default.en.md) for more information on using this addon.

--- OR move the tutorial here: ---

-## Create a backup and restore from it
+## Tutorial: Create a backup and restore from it

 ### Prerequisites

+* The Velero Backups addon must be installed in your cluster.
-* You need to have [created a MetaKube cluster](../02.create-a-cluster/default.en.md) and [installed and configured kubectl](../07.using-kubectl/default.en.md).
+* You need to have [installed and configured kubectl](../../03.Tutorials/07.using-kubectl/default.en.md).
 * You need to have the Velero CLI installed, which can be downloaded for your OS from [GitHub](https://github.com/heptio/velero/releases).
 * If you use macOS you may install the Velero client with home brew.
 * For inspection of the S3 Bucket where the backups are stored, install and configure [S3cmd](https://s3tools.org/s3cmd) as described in the [SysEleven Stack documentation](https://docs.syseleven.de/syseleven-stack/en/reference/object-storage).
 The region is `s3.cbk.cloud.syseleven.net`.
 Your credentials can be retrieved with `openstack ec2 credentials list`.

 !
 Because of an issue in the Velero restic integration with OpenStack Object Storage the first backup of a volume in a namespace may fail because the restic repository is not ready in time.
 We are working with the vendor to solve this [issue](https://github.com/heptio/velero/issues/1078).
 Until then, just create a second backup a few seconds later which will work as expected.

-## Deploy an application
+### Deploy an application

 For easy cleanups we create a new namespace for our tutorial: